When in Rome, do as the Romans do

 He was slightly pre-dated by Henry Porter, who came a little nearer to the present day version of the proverb in his play The pleasant history of the two angry women of Abington, 1599:

 Nay, I hope, as I have temperance to forbear drink, so have I patience to endure drink: Ile do as company dooth; for when a man doth to Rome come, he must do as there is done.

 The Interesting letters of Pope Clement XIV [a.k.a.
 Lorenzo Ganganelli] were published in 1777.
 Letter XLIV [to Prior Dom Galliard] contains the earliest version of the proverb as currently used in English that I have found in print:

 The siesto, or afternoon's nap of Italy, my most dear and reverend Father, would not have alarmed you so much, if you had recollected, that when we are at Rome, we should do as the Romans do.

-The proverb is so clichéd as to have been adapted to suit many other locations - this web search brings up thousands.
+The proverb is so clichéd as to have been adapted to suit many other locations - a web search brings up thousands.
 Its familiarity, and the expectation that everyone knows the ending, has caused it also to be used in the shortened version - 'when in Rome...'.
 This dates back to at least the 1930s when a play of that title, written by Charles Faber, was performed in New York.